 What should I do with my contact lenses after being treated for pink eye?

-Answers from Alaina L. Softing Hataye, O.D.
+Answer From Alaina L. Softing Hataye, O.D.

 Alaina L. Softing Hataye, O.D.

 - Jacobs DS.
-Conjunctivitis. http://www.uptodate.com/home.
-Accessed March 16, 2017.
+Conjunctivitis. https://www.uptodate.com/contents/search.
+Accessed April 14, 2020.

 - Conjunctivitis.
-American Optometric Association. http://www.aoa.org/patients-and-public/eye-and-vision-problems/glossary-of-eye-and-vision-conditions/conjunctivitis?sso=y.
+American Optometric Association. https://www.aoa.org/patients-and-public/eye-and-vision-problems/glossary-of-eye-and-vision-conditions/conjunctivitis?sso=y.
 Accessed April 14, 2020.